 Stuck at home during the coronavirus crisis?
-An air purifier might help keep your home's environment clean.
+An air purifier might help keep your home's environment clean and could even get droplets harboring the COVID-19 virus out of the air.

 There are dozens of indoor air purifiers to choose from, but many manufacturers offer only vague explanations for how their products work, or make outlandish health claims.